YOUR STORY ISN'T OVER

 In Jesus name

-We saw our dad as broken, as the rest of us all are, and worthy of love, grace, compassion, forgiveness, and all that God has for him.
-We strived to show him God’s unconditional love throughout it all.
-I didn’t always do it right.
-There were times I reacted out of my own hurt that were not as loving as I would have hoped.
-I hope my dad knew how much I loved him, how much I forgave him, and how I was still his little girl.
+We saw our dad for who he was—flawed and broken, as we all are, yet still worthy of love, grace, compassion, and forgiveness.
+Through everything, we did our best to show him God’s unconditional love.
+I didn’t always get it right.
+There were times I reacted out of my own hurt, moments I wish I had been more patient, more understanding.
+But I hope my dad knew—truly knew—how much I loved him, how much I forgave him, and how I never stopped being his little girl.

-My dad wanted God to make beauty from ashes with his life.
+My dad wanted God to bring beauty from the ashes of his life.
+And in many ways, He has.
 My dad’s story isn’t over.
-His story has impacted so many of us.
-My family can’t tell our stories without his story and his struggle with addiction being a part of it.
-We can’t tell our story without the love and grace God had for my dad, and for us all.
+His life and his struggles have left an impact on all of us.
+Our family can’t tell our own stories without telling his—his battle with addiction, his fight for redemption, and the overwhelming love and grace God had for him

-Dad, you are loved so much and will be missed.
-You are whole now and free from all of your chains.
+Dad, you are so deeply loved and will be forever missed.
+You are whole now.
+You are free from every chain.
 God loved you so much, and loves you still.

 Comments